 - You do not disclose that you received this money when selling or trading your car.

 - Like the Lemon Law, the Magnuson Moss provides a provision which entitles consumers to completely free legal help, so they are on equal footing with the manufacturers.
 And unlike the lemon law, this law can apply to used cars.

 You read this right–This is free money and it applies to any car or truck which is still under an original or extended manufacturers warranty.
+We specialize in helping consumers in New Jersey, New York, and Pennsylvania as well as many other states around the country.
 If you think you may be entitled to money under the Magnuson Moss Warranty Act, click here and we will be glad to contact you to further discuss your claim.